 Knowing the risks associated with having sex and choosing the best prevention options is always important.
-The risk of contracting a serious condition like human immunodeficiency virus (HIV) or other sexually transmitted infections (STIs) is greater for men who have sex with men than for the rest of the population.
+The risk of contracting HIV and other sexually transmitted infections (STIs) is greater for men who have sex with men than for other people.

-It’s crucial to understand the risks of engaging in sexual activity with other men to protect yourself from getting HIV or an STI.
+It’s crucial to understand the risks of engaging in sexual activity with other men to protect against contracting HIV.

-HIV is a chronic health condition that can be transmitted through sexual activity or using an intravenous needle or syringe of someone infected.
+HIV is a chronic health condition that can be transmitted through sexual activity or shared needles.
 Men in sexual relationships with other men can be exposed to HIV through:

 - pre-seminal fluid

 Exposure to HIV occurs from contact with fluids near mucous membranes.
 These are found inside the rectum, penis, and mouth.

 Individuals living with HIV can manage their condition with antiretroviral medications taken daily.
 Studies have shown that a person who adheres to antiretroviral therapy reduces the virus to undetectable levels in their blood, so they can’t transmit HIV to a partner during sex.